dreddsa5dies/automateGo/projects/09_03_selectiveBackup/README.md

-## Реализация на Go проектов части II
+## Go implementation of Part II projects
-### Глава 9 "Управление файлами"
+### Chapter 9 "File Management"
-Учебный проект на странице 274
+Study project on page 274
-Выборочное копирование: обход дерева каталогов с целью отбора файлов с заданным расширением, копирование в новую папку.
+Selective copying: traversing the directory tree in order to select files with a given extension, copying to a new folder.